Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 Highlights

-• You'll get to see a massive variety of flora and fauna, snow-capped mountains, waterfalls, streams, rustic bridges, wildlife, and the cloud forest as you hike through the picturesque Andean landscapes.
+• You'll see a massive variety of flora and fauna, snow-capped mountains, waterfalls, streams, rustic bridges, wildlife, and the cloud forest as you hike through the picturesque Andean landscapes.

-• Machu Picchu, of course, is the biggest highlight of the whole trip.
-You can take the train to this new wonder of the world, but trekking is much more rewarding.
-Visiting Machu Picchu takes on a whole new meaning when you have to sweat to get there.
+• Machu Picchu, of course, is the biggest highlight of the trip.
+You can take the train to this Wonder of the World, but trekking is much more rewarding.
+It takes on a whole new meaning when you have to sweat to get there.

 • Board the Vistadome panoramic train on the way back to Cusco and enjoy the stunning scenery.